Santo Sepolcro, Pisa: Historical background

+Description

-Situated near the southbank of the Arno river (while the city's center lies on the north side), the small building has an octagonal plan with a tented roof on a windowed drum of the same eight-sided shape in its center.
-The main portal and two more doors on its north and south side have round arches with lion heads as imposts for the moldings of acanthus leaves which border the bicoloured arches, typical of Tuscan architecture.
+Situated near the southbank of the Arno river (while the city's center lies on the north side), the small building has an octagonal plan with a tented roof on a windowed drum.
+It takes up about the central third of the building's width, and adapts the same eight-sided shape.
+The main portal and two more (remaining) doors on its north and south side have round arches with lion heads as imposts for the moldings of acanthus leaves which border the bicoloured arches, typical of Tuscan architecture.
 The capitals of the portal frame are Romanesque derivatives of the Corinthian order.
 Each wall has two small windows just beneath the slightly protruding tile-covered roof.
-The west side of the building is closed off by a Renaissance building, with even the north door somewhat compromised.
-Until the 19th century, the church was emcompassed in the 16th century by a portico with a few steps in front of the three doors.
+The west side of the building (including the fourth door) is closed off by a Renaissance building, with even the north door somewhat compromised.
+Until the 19th century, the church was emcompassed by a portico of the 16th century with a few steps in front of each of the three entrances.

-The interior, restored in 1720 in Baroque style, was destroyed in the 19th century, as was the exterior Renaissance portico.
-What remains include a bust-reliquary of St. Ubaldesca (15th century) with a pail which, according to the tradition, belonged to the saint; the tombstone of Marie Mancini, niece of Cardinal Mazarin; and a 15th-century panel of the Madonna with Child.

 The unfinished small bell-tower is in Pisane-Romanesque style, with rectangular plan.

+The interior

+The internal space is dominated by the imposing circle of eight large, multi-angled columns and pointed arches.
+They support the drum of the tented roof, under which the altar stands on a slightly elevated platform.
+In 1720 the church's interior was refurbished in Baroque style, but destroyed again during the reconstruction in the mid-19th century, as was the exterior Renaissance portico.
+The interior remains much altered and restored.

+Objects still remaining include a 15th-century bust-reliquary of St. Ubaldesca with a pail which, according to the tradition, belonged to the saint; and a 15th-century panel of Madonna with Child.
+From the 18th century the "excellent" Saint Ranierio (1775), the patron saint of Pisa, by Giovanni Battista Tempesti (whose best known frescoes are in Pisa Cathedral and the Archiepiscopal Palace), and the tombstone of Marie Mancini (1639–1715), niece of Cardinal Mazarin.

+Pisa's Museo Nazionale di San Matteo houses a life-size wooden crucifix from around 1150–1200, that decorated the church in its beginning (Cross No. 15).